prysmaticlabs/prysm/sharding/README.md

 -   Transactions in all collations are valid
 -   The state of collations after the transactions is the same as what the collation headers specified

-Collators periodically get assigned to different shards, the moment between collators get assigned to a shard and the moment they get reassigned is called a **dynasty**.
+Collators periodically get assigned to different shards, the moment between when collators gets assigned to a shard and the moment they get reassigned is called a **dynasty**.

 Given that we are splitting up the global state of the Ethereum blockchain into shards, new types of attacks arise because fewer hash power is required to completely dominate a shard.
 This is why a **source of randomness**, and dynasties are critical components to ensuring the integrity of the system.